mobify/mobify-code-style/copyright/README.md

 This will add copyright headers to _all_ `.js` files in the `src` directory in the root of your project.

-## Lint Mode
+## Fix Mode

-Passing the `--fix` flag to this tool will disable lint mode.
+Passing the `--fix` flag to this tool will enable fix mode.

-With lint mode enabled, the process will exit if any of the target directories contain files which do not have copyright headers.
+With fix mode enabled, the copyright headers will be added to each file that matches the glob and does not contain the headers.

-In fix mode, the tool will add the copyright headers to any targetted files.
+Without this flag, the tool is run in lint mode, which will exit the process if any of the target files do not contain the header.

 ### Developing